tiagodsilva/typst-poster/poster.typ

   // University logo.
   univ_logo: (),

+  poster_margin: (top: 1in, left: 2in, right: 2in, bottom: 2in),
   // Footer text.
   // For instance, Name of Conference, Date, Location.
   // or Course Name, Date, Instructor.